4security/Select20/README.md

 ### How can search todos?

-Click on the search icon on the menu or put your cursor inside the input and press Strg+ArrowDown
+Click on the search icon on the menu or put your cursor inside the input and press Strg + ArrowDown

 ### How can I see hidden projects again?